agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/GroupExternalsApi.md

 <a id="patchgroupexternaluserexternals"></a>
 # **PatchGroupExternalUserExternals**
-> UserExternal PatchGroupExternalUserExternals (string id, UserExternalsData userExternalsData, string name = null, string deleteNotExists = null)
+> UserExternals PatchGroupExternalUserExternals (string id, UserExternalsData userExternalsData, string name = null, string deleteNotExists = null)

 Use the `UserExternalsData` object resource to insert or update (Upsert) a list of `UserExternalData` using `Id` field(s) value.